equinor/mad/packages/auth/src/Expo-AuthSession/README.md

 This package provides a few basic functions you can use to either make your own login button, or use throughout the app:

-If you are not using our login button, nor `useAuthenticate`, use this function to initate the authentication client:
+If you are not using our login button, nor `useAuthenticate`, use this function to initiate the authentication client:

 ```ts